Hervar77/infinity-doc/mkdocs/api/infinity.service.md

 Values:

 - unknown: `0`
-  >stands for a status that can't be determined
+  >Stands for a status that can't be determined.

 - stopped: `1`
-  >stands for a stopped service
+  >Stands for a stopped service.

 - startPending: `2`
-  >stands for a service pending to be started
+  >Stands for a service pending to be started.

 - stopPending: `3`
-  >stands for a service pending to be shut down
+  >Stands for a service pending to be shut down.

 - running: `4`
-  >stands for a running service
+  >Stands for a running service.

 - continuePending: `5`
-  >stands for a service pending to be continued
+  >Stands for a service pending to be continued.

 - pausePending: `6`
-  >stands for a service pending to be paused
+  >Stands for a service pending to be paused.

 - paused: `7`
-  >stands for a paused service
+  >Stands for a paused service.

 Example: